ktychn/cse15l-lab-reports/Report3.md

   technical/plos/pmed.0020274.txt
   technical/plos/pmed.0020278.txt
   ```
-  In this example, I used the `-path` option to search for files in the `technical/plos` directory that followed the pattern `pmed.002027`, and it output all files whose name matched the given pattern.
+  In this example, I used the `-path` option to search for files in the `technical/plos` directory whose path names followed the pattern `pmed.002027*`, and it output all files whose name matched the given pattern.
 This could be helpful when searching for files whose names match a specific pattern or contain a certain string.

  Example 2:
   - Command: